nutanix/karbon-platform-services/README.md

 ### How To

-The [how to](how_to) folder will take you through a few labs and help you better understand how to use Xi IoT.
-You will gain experience creating sample apps and using the AI Inference service.
+The [how to](how_to) folder will teach you how to create different entities in Xi IoT such as Data Sources, Data Pipelines, and Custom Runtimes.
+You will also gain experience creating sample apps and using the AI Inference service.

 ### Projects